gildasmorvan/similar2logo/README.md

 ##### The Main class

 In the main class, the simulation model is created and the web server is run.
-The three booleans in the constructor specify if the agents, marks and pheromones will be diplayed in the GUI.
-Here, only the agents are displayed.
+The three booleans in the constructor specify if the turtles, marks and pheromones will be diplayed in the GUI.
+Here, only the turtles are displayed.

 Finally, the probe `LogoRealTimeMatcher` is added to the server to slow down the simulation so that its execution speed matches a specific factor of N steps per second.